 Reliability benefits the customer.
 Sustainability benefits the environment.
 Combine them and you get Vallecitos Water District - a forward-thinking organization implementing necessary projects and procedures to encourage a bright, responsible future for all.
 Expanding on the efficiency principle that guided the formation of the District, Vallecitos has initiated a number of projects through the years to ease elevated water and power demands today for availability tomorrow.
 Here are a few examples:

-Seawater Desalination – In 2016, the District began receiving up to 4,083 acre feet (1 acre foot is 325,851 gallons) annually from the Claude "Bud" Lewis' 50 million gallon per day reverse osmosis plant constructed on the Carlsbad coast.
+Seawater Desalination – In 2016, the District began receiving 3,500 acre feet (1 acre foot is 325,851 gallons) annually from the Claude "Bud" Lewis' 50 million gallon per day reverse osmosis plant constructed on the Carlsbad coast.
 This equates to approximately 27 percent of the District’s annual supply and is enough water to meet the needs of more than 8,100 families for one year.
 The arrival of water from this local, endless source complements current imported supplies, increasing availability despite drought and regulatory issues that have threatened Vallecitos supplies in the past.